StackStorm/puppet-st2/README.md

 As of version `1.8` this module no longer supports CentOS 6, so changes will not be tested against this platform.

+#### :warning: Deprecation Notice - Puppet 5

+Puppet 5 reaches End of Life on 2021-12-31.
+As of version `2.0` use of Puppet 5 with this module is officially deprecated.

+* This module no longer tests against Puppet 5 in its build matrix.
+* The next major release of the module will drop support for Puppet 5 by adjusting the minimum supported Puppet version in `metadata.json`.

 #### :warning: Deprecation Notice - Puppet 4

 Puppet 4 reached End of Life on 2018-12-31.
 As of version `1.4` use of Puppet 4 with this module